Devolutions/doc/docs/en/kb/devolutions-server/how-to-articles/azure-portal-configuration-guide-microsoft-authentication.md

 ![!!KB4981](https://webdevolutions.azureedge.net/docs/en/kb/KB4981.png)
 7. You will then be able to use the ***Microsoft*** button on the web interface.
 {% snippet icon.badgeCaution %}
 After activating the Microsoft Authentication, it may take a while for the cache to load before being able to import users and user groups.
-If the issue persists, please consult this topic for troubleshooting: [Unable to Import Azure AD Users or Groups](/kb/devolutions-server/troubleshooting-articles/unable-import-azure-ad-users-groups/)
+If the issue persists, please consult [Unable to Import Azure AD Users or Groups](/kb/devolutions-server/troubleshooting-articles/unable-import-azure-ad-users-groups/) for troubleshooting.
 {% endsnippet %}

 ![!!KB4980](https://webdevolutions.azureedge.net/docs/en/kb/KB4980.png)